Major paradigm shift?

 I thought AI was going to make software companies lots of money?

-There's tons of money to be made, but software is now already a commodity for those who have figured out how to leverage AI agents for coding.
+There's tons of money to be made, but software is now already a commodity for those who have figured out how to effectively leverage AI agents for coding.

 I thought AI code was slop?